Go to My Ireland

 National Geographic

 This importance of the pagan religion in Tara also led to a historic encounter between St Patrick and the high kings on the Hill of Tara.
-Legend goes that St Patrick, on his mission to bring Christianity to Ireland, first traveled here to confront the pagan king, Laoghaire, at the religion’s most powerful site, to announce that Christianity had arrived to Ireland.
+Legend goes that St Patrick, on his mission to bring Christianity to Ireland, first travelled here to confront the pagan king, Laoghaire, at the religion’s most powerful site, to announce that Christianity had arrived to Ireland.

 hill-of-tara-vertical-image-two hill-of-tara-vertical-image-two